BravingTheBacklog/bravingthebacklog.github.io/about.md

 # What is {{ site.title }}?

-**{{ site.title }}** is a blog about video games.
+We are a husband and wife duo who like video games. **{{ site.title }}** is our blog about video games.
 We'll dive deep into the classics, modern indie titles, AAA games, and everything in between.
 Hopefully, there's something here for every kind of gamer!

 ---